saraedum/cppyy-dev/README.md

   `upstream/cppyy-backend/cling` configured to build its own cppyy-patched LLVM.
 * `cppyy-cling-dev-conda-forge-llvm` same but using an LLVM build from conda-forge.
-* `cppyy-backend-dev-local-builtin-llvm` to work on `patched/cppyy-backend` or `upstream/cppyy-backend` with `cppyy-cling` provided by `patched/cppyy-cling`
-  configured to use the builtin cppyy-patched LLVM.
-* `cppyy-backend-dev-local-conda-forge-llvm` same but using `patched/cppyy-cling` built to use conda-forge's LLVM.
 * `cppyy-backend-dev-conda-forge` to work on `patched/cppyy-backend` or `upstream/cppyy-backend/clingwrapper` with `cppyy-cling` provided by conda-forge.
 * `cppyy-backend-dev-pypi` same but with `cppyy-cling` provided by PyPI.
 * `cpycppyy-*`, same as the corresponding `cppyy-backend-dev-*` environments
 * `cppyy-*`, same as the corresponding `cppyy-backend-dev-*` environments
+* `dev-builtin-llvm`, to work on any of the `patched/` projects while providing all dependencies from there as well.
+* `dev-conda-forge-llvm`, same as `dev-builtin-llvm` but using conda-forge's LLVM.
 * `cppyy-pypi`, an installation of vanilla cppyy as published on PyPI
 * `cppyy-conda-forge`, an installation of cppyy as published on conda-forge